Lady Margaret Hall, Oxford: Library

 Lynda Grier and Wolfson West were designed by Raymond Erith.
-In recent years the Wolfson Quadrangle, in contrast to many Oxbridge quadrangles, has been planted with wild flowers instead of an intensively managed, striped quadrangle lawn.
+In recent years the Wolfson Quadrangle, in contrast to many Oxbridge quadrangles, has been planted with wildflowers instead of an intensively managed, striped quadrangle lawn.

 Lannon Quadrangle

 Named after former principal, Dame Frances Lannon, the quadrangle consists of the Sutherland Building (1971) and the Pipe Partridge Building (2010).
 Behind this is Sutherland's sister building, Kathleen Lee (1972), which houses the JCR.

-The first phase of the recent plan to expand the college, the Pipe Partridge Building, was completed in early 2010 and was opened by the Chancellor of the University of Oxford, Lord Patten of Barnes, in April 2010.
+The first phase of the recent plan to expand the college, the Pipe Partridge Building, was completed in early 2010 and was opened by the Chancellor of the University of Oxford, Chris Patten, in April 2010.

-The Pipe Partridge Building includes the 136-seat Simpkins Lee theatre, a dining hall, seminar rooms and 64 new undergraduate study bedrooms.
+The Pipe Partridge Building includes the 136-seat Simpkins Lee Theatre, a dining hall, seminar rooms and 64 new undergraduate study bedrooms.

 It won the Georgian Group award for the best new building in the classical tradition.

 Chapel and Deneke

-To the north-east extends the large Deneke block (1932) along with the hall and the college's Byzantine-style chapel where the choir practises and carol services are held in Michaelmas term.
+To the northeast extends the large Deneke Building (1932) along with the hall and the college's Byzantine-style chapel where the choir practises and carol services are held in Michaelmas term.
 These were designed by Giles Gilbert Scott.
+The dining hall has a reputation for serving the best meals of any Oxford college, and is one of only a few Oxford colleges to serve Halal meals.
 The chapel has simple decoration with several paintings on the walls, and a statue of Margaret Beaufort that lies in the central section of the chapel.
 The passageway that leads to the chapel is referred to within the college as "Hell's Passage".
 The name was derived from the 19th-century illustrations of Dante's Inferno, by John D. Batten, that used to decorate its walls.

-The chapel is in the form of a Greek cross was dedicated by the college's founder Edward Stuart Talbot, in January 1933.
+The chapel is in the form of a Greek cross and was dedicated by the college's founder Edward Stuart Talbot, in January 1933.

-In autumn 2019, Andrew Foreshew-Cain became Chaplain.
+In the autumn of 2019, Andrew Foreshew-Cain became Chaplain.

-In April 2019, he and other LGBT clergy in the Church of England started the Campaign for Equal Marriage in the Church of England, calling on the church to allow same-sex couples to be married in Church of England parishes, and to stop discriminating against people in such marriages.
+In April 2019, he and other LGBT clergy in the Church of England started the Campaign for Equal Marriage in the Church of England, calling on the church to allow same-sex couples to be married in Church of England parishes and to stop discriminating against people in such marriages.